newpatiente2e/docs/docs/10-intro.md

 Applied AI and Cognitive Services End to End Health Sector focus built around Form Recognizer Scenario: Health Sector – New Patient registration.

+## Introduction to Form Recognizer

+Form Recognizer is a new Cognitive Service that uses machine learning to extract text and table data from form documents.
+You can train custom models to extract data specific to your forms, or use the prebuilt models to extract common fields from receipts, invoices, and business cards.

+This tutorial will walk you through the process of creating a custom model using Form Recognizer Studio.
+You will use the model to extract data from a new patient registration form.

 ## Problem Statement

 Streamline and improve accuracy of new patient registration system.
 New patient registration is still a paper-based process and will continue to be for the foreseeable future.